James-D-Wood/blog-api/README.md

 | dsedaris  | emeraldIsle | false    |
 | admin     | password    | true     |

 Note: Password validation is not implemented.
 The auth service simply checks if the user exists and mocks out a JWT token representing the user and their permissions.

 ## Given more time

 I ran into the time limitation for this build.
 Given more time, my next steps would be to:

 - use the Viper package to make the application config driven and load the appropriate DB based on the given config
 - create a SQL implementation of the `BlogService` interface in the `internal/db` package
 - integrate with the PostgreSQL instance in the docker compose set up
 - write more unit tests to help cover the main logic in the handlers
 - write integration tests to run against the docker compose version of the application to test the application from a "black box"/external perspective
+- an OpenAPI spec to document the API contract